tana114/interdisciplinary_problem_synthesis/README.md

 ### Step 2 — Answer generation

 We performed 10 rollouts per question to estimate answers to the synthetic problems, collecting reasoning tokens and final answers.
-(Currently, rollouts have been completed only for IDs 1–200 out of the 1,000 synthetic problems.)
+(Currently, rollouts have been completed only for IDs 1–200 out of the 1,000 synthetic problems.  [dataset](https://huggingface.co/datasets/tarona/MathXPhys_scored_v1))

 ### Step 3 — Converting LaTeX-formatted answers to SymPy format